cgc/rnd/cs315h-prog3/README.md

 # prog3

-This project is a grid world where creatures are driven by interpreted code.
+This project is based on an assignment from CS315H, one of the honors programming classes at UT.
+It is a grid world where creatures behave according to interpreted code.
 The original assignment is an interpreter.
-I've built the grid world and behaviors as well in this Python port.
+I've also built the grid world and behaviors as well in this Python port.
 Referenced https://github.com/rvnair/prog3.git in some places.

 ![prog3 demo](demo.gif)